front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/multistore.md

 If you are using a base path to define your stores URLs (`www.example.com/fr`, `www.example.com/en`, etc.), you will notice that no URLs available in your GraphQL have the basePath (`/fr` or `/en`).
 This is not a problem in practice because the `<Link>` component in Front-Commerce will add the basePath automatically.
 Moreover this enables you to switch easily between subdomains or base paths.

 However in some cases you may still need to get the full URL, including the `basePath`.
-This is the case if you want to display the URL to the user, or if you create a share button that sends an URL to social media.
+This is the case if you want to display the URL to the user, or if you create a share button that sends a URL to social media.

 You can get the full URL by using the React hook `web/core/shop/useFullUrl`.
 It will preprend the passed URL with the base URL of the current store.
 For instance, if you are on the `default_en` store using the URL `https://www.example.com/en` and you write the following component, it will display the URL `https://www.example.com/en/shirts.html`.